mdemiant/SwimMeetRegistration/README.md

 The main purpose of this project is to simulate a real-life problem or system in order to learn how it works and understand the underlying processes involved, while simultaneously applying lessons learned in programming classes.

 Algorithm:

 1. Start the program
 2. Display competition information and requirements (costs, available events, time limits, etc.)

 Input:

-3. Enter the swimmer's name
+4. Enter the swimmer's name
-4. Enter their age
+5. Enter their age
-5. Have swimmers select their events
+6. Have swimmers select their events
-6. Have them enter the times for each event
+7. Have them enter the times for each event

-Process:
+Process

-7. Determine their category based on their age
+9. Determine their category based on their age
-8. Organize swimmers into heats for each event based on their times
+10. Organize swimmers into heats for each event based on their times

 Output:

-9. Generate the swimmer's final registration record, showing the schedule they are competing
+12. Generate the swimmer's final registration record, showing the schedule they are competing
-10. Generate the final schedule with all swimmers organized into heats for each event
+13. Generate the final schedule with all swimmers organized into heats for each event